Simulations of the dynamics of magnetised jets and cosmic rays in galaxy clusters: Methods and simulation models

 To study the influence of a SMBH-driven and CR-filled jet in a turbulent cluster environment, we employ the jet model of \citet{Weinberger2017}.
 Here, we provide a brief summary of the implementation and describe modifications related to CR acceleration, CR cooling and the magnetic isolation of the injection region.

-The jet becomes active at time $t$ after the last injection event at $t_\mathrm{inj}$ when the available energy to the jet, $\dot{E}_\mathrm{jet}(t-t_\mathrm{inj})$, exceeds the required energy to redistribute the gas and inject a predefined amount of energy (thermal and non-thermal).
+The jet becomes active at time $t$ after the last injection event at $t_\mathrm{inj}$ when the available energy to the jet, $\dot{E}_\mathrm{jet}(t-t_\mathrm{inj})$, exceeds the required energy to redistribute the gas considering adiabatic changes and inject a predefined amount of energy (thermal and non-thermal).
 When the jet is active, the model identifies two opposing jet regions close to the black hole.
 A low density state ($\rho_\mathrm{jet}/\rho_\mathrm{ICM}\sim 10^{-4}$) is set up in pressure equilibrium with the surrounding medium.
 Mass and thermal energy are redistributed to and from neighbouring cells to ensure mass conservation.
 If desired, a magnetic field is included in a purely toroidal configuration.
 Due to gas flows in the bubble, the magnetic field is reshaped, but maintains its helical morphology.
 After accounting for adiabatic losses, the remaining jet energy is injected as kinetic energy to launch a bipolar outflow.
 To identify the bubble, an advective scalar $X_\mathrm{jet}$ is used, which corresponds to the mass fraction of the jet material in the cell.
 In the remainder of this work we refer to $X_\mathrm{jet}$ as jet tracer.
 The tracer is initialised in the jet injection region with a value of $X_\mathrm{jet}=1$.
 The strong density contrast between bubble and cluster is maintained through refinement criteria based on the density gradient and cell volume \cite[for details, see][]{Weinberger2017}.
+Throughout this work, we define lobe material to exhibit a jet mass fraction $X_\mathrm{jet}>10^{-3}$ and checked that the conclusions of this paper are invariant with respect to variations of this choice.